itsmarsss/Internet-Pinger/README.md

 1. Click on `IWANTINTERNET.jar` as fast as you can
 2. Input an IP or web address, strictly without `https://` or `http://` (use the "bald" address; eg. `www.google.com`)
 3. Normally keep it as default (`8.8.8.8` / `google.com`) unless you know what you're doing.
-4. Check `Notify Me` so you get an annoying Windows notification when Internet:tm: connection is made
+4. Check `Notify Me` so you get an annoying Windows notification when Internet™ connection is made
 5. Right-click on Tray-Icon for options (Windows only - Default located at right side of taskbar in the upwards arrow)